Camphul/Trampoline/README.md

 Please read the documentation for a full list of features.
 I'll try to summarize them here:

 - Prewritten POJO/DTOs
-- Databased backed spring security implementation
+- Database backed spring security implementation
 - Base entity with auditing and UUID id's
 - Attribute based access control using SPeL and custom authorize annotations such as `@PrePolicy`, `@PostPolicy` `@PolicyResource`
 - Map path variables directly to entities using `@FindById`
-- Easily setup roles
+- Easily setup roles and privileges
 - Implement JWT auth without any code
+- Log user activity using `@LogUserActivity`
 - Lots more to make everything easier

 ## Getting started